andrewo3/OmniCom/README.md

-# Nes2Exec
+# OmniCom

-Nes2Exec is an emulator for the Nintendo Entertainment System (NES), which I built for my CS50 class at Harvard and have since expanded into a much more usable program.
+OmniCom is an emulator for the Nintendo Entertainment System (and hopefully more consoles in the future), which I built for my CS50 class at Harvard and have since expanded into a much more usable program.
 Below is a guide on how to use it.

 ## Usage